 Webinars are one of those marketing tactics that can keep on giving.
 You host the live event, and afterward you can offer a packaged version of the webinar for on-demand viewing.

-Data gleaned from IEEE GlobalSpec’s webinars are consistent with industry standards, which report that 84 percent of B2B audiences opt for replays over live webinars.
+Data gleaned from GlobalSpec’s webinars are consistent with industry standards, which report that 84 percent of B2B audiences opt for replays over live webinars.
 That’s a huge percentage.
 The reasons are primarily two-fold:

 - Only a small percentage of your potential audience will be available on the exact date and time of your live webinar.